 A federal retiree’s monthly annuity payment is composed of two parts:

 • The taxable balance.
-The taxable balance represents the federal government’s contribution to the retirement plan as well as any earnings credited to the fund.
+The taxable balance represents the federal government’s contribution to the retirement fund as well as any earnings credited to the fund.

-Under the Simplified General Rule, the tax-free portion of each monthly payment determined by dividing the retiree’s cost in the plan, as furnished by OPM, by a certain number based on the taxpayer’s age and a survivor’s age if a survivor annuity option has been chosen.
+Under the Simplified Method, the tax-free portion of each monthly payment is determined by dividing the retiree’s cost in the plan, as furnished by OPM, by a number based on the taxpayer’s age and a survivor’s age if a survivor annuity option has been chosen.
 The younger the retiree at the time of retirement and the younger the survivor annuitant, the higher the number divided into the cost in the plan.
 This means that there will be a smaller tax-free portion of the monthly payment.

 • All “deemed” deposits for federal employment during which no retirement contributions were withheld from pay plus interest.